A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Related Work

-In a Byzantine-free setting, non-IID data remains a major obstacle to model convergence.
-Several techniques have been proposed to address this challenge, including knowledge distillation\footnote{Knowledge distillation encourages a student model to approximate the teacher model’s output logits, enabling it to mimic the teacher’s behavior.} and logit calibration.

-Some methods rely on knowledge distillation and require access to an additional test set \cite{li2019fedmd, cheng2021fedgems, chang2019cronus, lin2020ensemble}.
-In contrast, \cite{zhu2021data} and \cite{wang2023dafkd} avoid relying on proxy datasets.
-They use a generator trained on the server or client to enable data-free knowledge distillation.
-However, these approaches require significant communication and coordination, and introduce substantial computational overhead \cite{wang2025cluster, guo2025exploring}.

-Other approaches introduce personalized loss functions based on local data distributions, including DMFL \cite{ran2021dynamic}, FedLC \cite{zhang2022federated}, and FedDisk \cite{nguyen2023federated}.
-DMFL and FedLC, inspired by \cite{cao2019learning}, adjust logits\footnote{Logits are the outputs of the final classification layer and inputs to the softmax.} before applying softmax cross-entropy, increasing margins for minority classes.
-These methods require the tuning of a hyperparameter with no bounded range.
-FedDisk uses loss with sample-level weights, learned from a global and multiple local density estimators, independent of class labels.

-All these propositions either require an additional tes set, introduce significant overhead \cite{wang2025cluster, guo2025exploring, nguyen2023federated}, or rely on hyperparameter tuning—a particularly difficult task in our setting: (i) without a test set, local tuning is possible, but data heterogeneity may cause inconsistent values; and (ii) since these methods assume a Byzantine-free setting, no robust protocol is provided to handle malicious behavior.
+Other methods, such as BOBA~\cite{bao2024boba} and RAGE~\cite{data2021byzantine}, adopt different strategies without relying on pre-aggregation.
+However, they require access to a server-side dataset and are computationally expensive, limiting their practicality in large-scale optimization~\cite{karimireddy2020byzantine}\footnote{At each round, BOBA requires computing several times the truncated SVD of the gradient matrix, which scales with both the number of clients and the gradient dimension.}.

-\subsubsection{Our proposition}
+\subsection{Our proposition}

-To the best of our knowledge, using a loss function to improve Byzantine resilience under data heterogeneity is a novel approach.
-WoLA is a model-agnostic method that requires no hyperparameters, no server-side dataset, and no knowledge of the number of Byzantine machines.
-It adds no computational cost, is easy to implement, and can be combined with other robustness strategies.
-Its only requirement is a shared training objective.
+To the best of our knowledge, employing a loss function to improve robustness under data heterogeneity is novel.
+WoLA is model-agnostic, requires no hyperparameter tuning, no server-side dataset, no knowledge of the number of Byzantine workers, and adds no computational overhead.
+It is straightforward to implement and can be combined with other robustness strategies.
+WoLA only requires a common training objective shared by the server once before training begins.